UCB-w261/w261-environment/setup-gcp-hadoop-env/README.md

 ```
 You might need to adjust the argument for `--zone`, again, to match what you set on `gcloud init`.

-Note: If using an account other than your `berkeley.edu`, drop the `--create-disk` line, and follow these instructions to install Docker and Docker Compose:
+Note: If using an account other than your `berkeley.edu`, drop the `--create-disk` line, and follow these instructions to install Docker and Docker Compose once you are inside the VM:

 [Install Docker](https://docs.docker.com/engine/install/debian/ "Install Docker")